dirk/hivm/manual/instructions.md

 ## Control flow & subroutines

 `call SUB RET`
-:  Invoke the subroutine at (integer) address in SUB.
+:  Invoke the subroutine at address in integer constant referenced by index SUB.
 RET can be a register for return or $null for no return or ignoring return.

+`calldynamic SUB RET`
+:  Invoke subroutine at address in SUB (register, not integer constant).

 `tailcall SUB`
 :  Same as `call` but does not grow the stack.
 Current subroutine's return will be the return from SUB.